openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 of two numeric operands.

-The type of an additive expression performed on numeric operands is the largest type (see :ref:`Numeric Types Hierarchy`) the operands of that expression are converted to.
+The type of an additive expression performed on numeric operands is the largest type (see :ref:`Numeric Types Hierarchy`) to which operands of that expression are converted.

 If the promoted type is ``int`` or ``long``, then integer arithmetic is performed.